Help Your Horse Stay Warm This Winter With Nutritional Support

 In Ayurvedic medicine, foods, plants, fungi, and yeasts are categorized into one of three categories: cooling, warming, or neutral.

 Active yeasts (colonizing live yeasts) are categorized as warming.
 Yeast increases digestive fire, and helps to move stagnation in the body, thereby increasing circulation and supporting the GI tract’s digestion and utilization of food.
-Yeasts are especially beneficial for horses in winter for maintaining weight and supporting circulation, particularly for senior horses.
+Yeasts are especially beneficial for keeping horses warm in winter, maintaining weight and supporting circulation, particularly for senior horses.

 Active yeast strains like Saccharomyces boulardii and Saccharomyces cerevisiae also support the production of short-chain fatty acids (SCFAs) in the hindgut, including butyrate.
 SCFAs modulate health through energy metabolism, gut barrier function, and immunomodulation.
 Boosting SCFAs is especially beneficial to easy keepers, seniors, and insulin-resistant horses, who tend toward stagnation and need more digestive fire.